jmeis/v2-template/README.md

 The `PR` Pipeline contains the following required Status Checks:
 1. `tekton/ci-unit-tests` - Represents the result of the unit tests on the master branch.
-2. `whitewater-detect-secrets` - Represents the result of Secret Detection.
-3. `tekton/ci-compliance` - Checks if the Branch Protection Settings, Code Review criterias are met.
+2. `tekton/ci-compliance` - Checks if the Branch Protection Settings, Code Review criterias are met.

 Read our [step by step guide](./docs/github-repository-configuration.md) to configure your Github Repository.